 \section{Author contributions}

-MM designed and wrote the simulation software.
-MC, JG, MM, FW conceptualized the research project.
-JG, MM, MST conducted the numerical experiment and analyzed data.
-ME prepared Hamiltonian data.
-MC, MR, GCS acquired computational resources.
-ME, JG, MM, FW wrote the first version of the manuscript.
+M.M. designed and wrote the simulation software.
+M.C., J.G., M.M. and F.W. conceptualised the research project.
+J.G., M.M. and M.S.T. conducted the numerical experiment and analyzed data.
+M.E. prepared Hamiltonian data.
+M.C., M.R. and G.C.S. acquired computational resources.
+M.E., J.G., M.M. and F.W. wrote the first version of the manuscript.
 All authors reviewed the manuscript.